bitquery/nft-articles/where-nfts-live/WhereNftDataLives.md

 issues to use http protocol in browser, especially on 3d party https web pages.

 Data protocol has some niche, limited to 10-20% in both networks.

+Note that this analysis does not include NFT, which do not define URL for metadata ( as earlier Crypto Kitties).
+They imply using of some web site or storage, but the smart contract or on-chain transactions do not carry this information.
+We can not include them in this analysis.

 ## Dynamics for Metadata Protocols Usage